-Analysis | Fact-checking the first night of the Democratic National Convention
+Analysis | Fact-checking the first night of the 2020 Democratic National Convention

 “Our way worked, and it was beautiful.”

-Cuomo took credit for a sharp decline recently in coronavirus cases in New York.
-But he has been criticized for delaying a shelter-in-place order for New York until the pandemic had “15,000 cases doubling every three or four days,” according to ProPublica.
+Cuomo took credit for a sharp decline recently in novel coronavirus cases in New York.
+But he has been criticized for delaying a shelter-in-place order for New York until the pandemic had “the number of confirmed cases at 15,000 doubling every three or four days,” according to ProPublica.

 More than 6,000 nursing home residents in the state have died of the disease, and Cuomo has been criticized for effectively ordering nursing homes on March 25 to accept coronavirus patients from hospitals (though a state investigation found most of those patients “were no longer contagious”).